functino/buzz-buzzers/README.md

 var buzzBuzzers = require('buzzBuzzers');
 var buzzers = buzzBuzzers(); // initialize buzzers

+// or initialize buzzers with a keepAlive=true
+// var buzzers = buzzBuzzers({ keepAlive: true });
+// this will periodically switch off all leds to make sure
+// that the buzzers don't switch off because nothing was sent

 // Get notified when a button is pressed buzzers.onPress(function(ev) {
 	// ev is an object with two attributes: